-- Upon completion of the course(s) students must submit to the Office of the Registrar an official transcript from the host university demonstrating that the minimum course passing grade requirement indicated on the permission form was met. - The student was in good academic standing at AUS at the time summer courses are taken at the host university.
+- Upon completion of the course(s), the student submits to the Office of the Registrar an official transcript from the host university demonstrating that the student met the minimum course passing grade requirement, as indicated on the permission form. - The student was in good academic standing at AUS at the time summer courses are taken at the host university.